 Research

-A selection of some of my work.
-For a complete listing, please consult my Google Scholar page.
+A selection of some highlights from my work.
+For a more complete listing, please consult my Google Scholar page.

 A Synthetic Nervous System for on and Off Motion Detection Inspired by the Drosophila melanogaster Optic Lobe